 YOU CAN GO HEAVIER… SAFELY

-The starting position of the Single-Arm Cable Fly or Band Chest Fly ensures the least amount of force is being applied at the weakest position of this exercise.
+The starting position of the Single-Arm Cable Fly or Band Chest Fly ensures the least amount of force is being applied at the weakest position of this upper body exercise.

 That’s good because now I’m not stuck using only lighter weights.
 I can use the heavier weight without any safety issues like you’d get with a Dumbbell Fly.

 I have peak force applied here to the pec because of the varying line of resistance of the cable.
 And it’s in this peak contracted state that the pecs are doing the most work.
 This is great no matter your fitness goal.

 At the same time, I’m not concerned about the extra stretch because it’s targeting the proper muscle.

 One of my favorite things about the Single-Arm Cable Crossover is that you will have resistance at the top of the exercise the entire time.

 Again, think back to the Chest Fly variation.
 There was nothing at the top.

 With a Cable Machine Fly, you can continue to fight through the resistance across your midline, which you should do throughout the entire movement.